Prostitution in Russia: Historical overview

 Prostitution in Russia became common after Peter the Great's military reforms that created a sizable class of unmarried men who were serving in the military.
 These soldiers started generating a demand for prostitution.
 Monarchs who followed Peter I had different approaches to prostitution, ranging from complete abolition to decriminalization.

-From 6 October 1843, prostitution was legal in the Russian Empire and prostitutes were issued a special "yellow ticket" ID cards.
+From 6 October 1843, prostitution was legal in the Russian Empire in the form of a regulation system, and prostitutes were issued a special "yellow ticket" ID cards.
 Numerous brothels existed in most cities, ranging greatly in class and price.
 Customers included diverse groups ranging from the aristocracy to the working class.
 Legally, only women were allowed to own brothels.
-However, illegal street prostitution was still dominated by male pimps.
+But illegal street prostitution was still dominated by male pimps.
 The term kot (кот, tomcat) was used for a male pimp, while a female brothel keeper is referred to as a bandersha (бандерша).

 Following the opening of Japan, Vladivostok would become the focus of settlement for Japanese emigrating to Russia.
 A branch of the Japanese Imperial Commercial Agency (日本貿易事務官, Nihon bōeki Jimukan) was opened there in 1876.
 Their numbers grew to 80 people in 1877 and 392 in 1890; women outnumbered men by a factor of 3:2, and many worked as prostitutes (Karayuki-san).
 However, their community remained small compared to the more numerous Chinese and Korean communities; an 1897 Russian government survey showed 42,823 Chinese, 26,100 Koreans, but only 2,291 Japanese in the whole of the Primorye area.
 A large portion of the migration came from villages in northern Kyūshū.